repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/quick-start.rst

     STATUS: deployed
     REVISION: 1

-Check if the pods are all running
+Check if the pods are all running:

 .. code:: shell